 implement clFFT version reporting in the -version header

 AFAICT, the above is not implemented yet.
 Could move it to a separate task as we likely want a more unified GPU FFT version reporting.

 Created a more general issue related to FFT library version reporting.
 AFAICT we can close this.

-#24 Updated by Mark Abraham 3 months ago
+#24 Updated by Mark Abraham about 2 years ago

 - Subject changed from detect and allow linking external clFFT to detect and allow linking external clFFT, or no clFFT

 - Status changed from Closed to Accepted